 Stress is built up in your body and you are unknowingly creating more stress.
 As soon as you start relaxing you’ll feel less tense.

 Overall, exercise can weaken some of the negative emotions of stress.
-The physical activity produces endorphins which is a type of chemical known for killing pain.
+Physical activity produces endorphins which is a type of chemical known for killing pain.
 When endorphins are produced, they reduce stress and tension.
-Exercise doesn’t only mean intense workouts but also meditation, massage, walking, running and yoga.
+Exercise doesn’t only mean intense workouts but also meditation, massage, walking, running, and yoga.
 This will make you feel energized and lower your levels of stress.

 Listening to Music

 Let the music carry you away.
-Music has a lot of power, especially on emotions.
+Music has a lot of power, especially over emotions.
 Thankfully, we have many genres and types of music from which to choose.
-Each having their own effect on the human body.
+Each has its effect on the human body.
 Once you decide what you like, “play that funky music” and let the stress melt away.
 Sing along if you’d like; That too releases tension.
-Music is an easy stress reduction tool so, why not use it?
+Music is an easy stress-reduction tool so, why not use it?

 The key to surviving emotional eating is to find the tools that work for you and use them accordingly.

 Take the time to learn what works for you and don’t limit yourself either.